- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 30/2100Z to 31/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 2 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 30/2100Z to 31/2100Z: Solar activity has been at low levels for the past 24 hours.
+The largest solar event of the period was a C9 event observed at 31/0656Z from Region 2918 (N22W67).
+There are currently 4 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one and two (01 Jan, 02 Jan) and expected to be very low on day three (03 Jan).
+Solar Activity Forecast: Solar activity is likely to be low with a slight chance for an M-class flare on day one (01 Jan) and expected to be very low with a chance for a C-class flares and a slight chance for an M-class flare on days two and three (02 Jan, 03 Jan).

 IIA.
-Geophysical Activity Summary 30/2100Z to 31/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 498 km/s at 30/2114Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 560 pfu.
+Geophysical Activity Summary 30/2100Z to 31/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
+Solar wind speed reached a peak of 472 km/s at 30/2226Z.
+Total IMF reached 7 nT at 31/2021Z.
+The maximum southward component of Bz reached -4 nT at 31/1419Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 340 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one and two (01 Jan, 02 Jan) and quiet to unsettled levels on day three (03 Jan).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and three (01 Jan, 03 Jan) and quiet to active levels on day two (02 Jan).

 III.
 Event probabilities 01 Jan-03 Jan